Reinhard Heydrich

 Heydrich was mortally wounded in Prague on 27 May 1942 as a result of Operation Anthropoid.
-He was ambushed by a team of Czech and Slovak soldiers who had been sent by the Czechoslovak government-in-exile to kill the Reich-Protector; the team was trained by the British Special Operations Executive.
-Heydrich died from his injuries a week later.
+He was ambushed by a team of Czech and Slovak soldiers who had been sent by the Czechoslovak government-in-exile to kill him; the team was trained by the British Special Operations Executive.
+Heydrich died from sepsis caused by his injuries on 4 June 1942.
 Nazi intelligence falsely linked the Czech and Slovak soldiers and resistance partisans to the villages of Lidice and Ležáky.
 Both villages were razed; the men and boys age 14 and above were shot and most of the women and children were deported and murdered in Nazi concentration camps.

 Early life

 Reinhard Tristan Eugen Heydrich was born in 1904 in Halle an der Saale to composer and opera singer Richard Bruno Heydrich and his wife, Elisabeth Anna Maria Amalia Heydrich (née Krantz).
 His father came from a Protestant family, but converted to Elisabeth's Roman Catholic faith upon marriage.
+Although he was not of Jewish descent, rumours that Richard Heydrich had Jewish ancestry stemmed from the fact that his stepfather Robert Gustav Süss appeared to have a Jewish-sounding surname.

-Reinhard was an altar boy, attending evening prayers and Mass every week with his mother as part of the Catholic minority in Halle.
+During his youth, Heydrich was an altar boy, attending evening prayers and Mass every week with his mother as part of the Catholic minority in Halle.
 Two of his forenames were musical references: "Reinhard" referred to the hero from his father's opera Amen, and "Tristan" stems from Richard Wagner's Tristan und Isolde.
 Heydrich's third name, "Eugen", was his late maternal grandfather's forename (Eugen Krantz had been the director of the Dresden Royal Conservatory).

 Heydrich's family held social standing and substantial financial means.
 Music was a part of Heydrich's everyday life; his father founded the Halle Conservatory of Music, Theatre, and Teaching and his mother taught piano there.
-As the oldest son, Reinhard was expected to inherit his father's music conservatory and was trained in music by his father.
-He learned the piano and violin by the time he was six years old.
+As the oldest son, Reinhard was expected to inherit his father's music conservatory and was trained in music by his father, learning both the piano and violin when he was six years old.
 Heydrich developed a passion for the violin and carried that interest into adulthood; he impressed listeners with his musical talent.